revaturelabs/interviewquestions/Java/Maven/Project Coordinates.md

 	desktop will be atomatically executed with the Java JAR.

 - WAR is a file format, used for web application archive files.
-- The benefit of utilizing a WAR file is to consolidate all of the files into a single unit, to reduces the amount of time it takes for the ser to move a file from one client to another client.
+- The benefit of utilizing a WAR file is to consolidate all of the files into a single unit, to reduces the amount of time it takes for the serve to move a file from one client to another client.

 </blockquote>